demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_ENSEMBLE_ETNA/README.txt

-Example of ensemble simulation for pyroclastic avalanches at Etna
+Example of ensemble simulation for pyroclastic avalanches at Etna.
+For ensamble scenarios, in order to avoid multiple copies of the same files, we suggest to keep the structure of the folders as in this example.

+-- ENSEMBLE FOLDER
+      |
+      |---- DEM
+      |
+      |---- templatedir
+                 |
+                 |---- DEM

+The executable should be placed in the templatedir as a symbolic link.
+The topography file should be in the top DEM folder, and a symbolic link should be created in the templatedir/DEM folder.

-STEP 1: create a symbolic link in the template folder to the executable
+STEP 1: create a symbolic link to the executable in the template folder

 > cd templatedir
 > ln -s ../../../bin/SW_VAR_DENS_MODEL .
 > cd ..

-STEP 2: unzip the DEM file and create a symbolic link in the templatedir/DEM folder to it
+STEP 2: unzip the DEM file and create a symbolic link in the templatedir/DEM folder

 > cd DEM
 > unzip Etna2014_crop.zip